-The Anglican Church of Mount Gambier is a religious attraction in Mount Gambier, popular for its peculiar structure and rich past.
 The Anglican Church, located on Bay Street, was constructed in 1865 using the design inspired by W. T. Gore.

 Anglican Church of Mount Gambier Parish Mass Times & Hall, Bay Road